-Financial Asset Fair va (USD Fair value hierarchy Valuation technique(s) and key input(s) 2022 2021 Bullion Asset Management Focus Minerals Limited 482 846 525 Level 3 Level 1 Market price of securities based on recent cash settled transactions with third Total 1,328 525 parties.
+Financial Asset Fair value at (USD'000) Fair value hierarchy Valuation technique(s) and key input(s) 2023 2022 Bullion Asset Management 1 - 482 Level 3 Market price of securities based on recent settled transactions with third parties.
+Focus Minerals Limited 2 360 846 Level 1 Quoted prices in active markets Total 360 1,328

-- 1. Bullion Asset Management is classified as unquoted equity shares in an unlisted company. - 2.
-Focus Minerals Limited is classified as quoted equity shares in a listed company stock code ASX:FML.
+1. Bullion Asset Management is classified as unquoted equity shares in an unlisted company.

+2. Focus Minerals Limited is classified as quoted equity shares in a listed company stock code ASX:FML.

-The Consolidated entity uses the following hierarchy for determining the fair value of a financial asset or liability: • Level 1 - the fair value is calculated using quoted prices in active markets.
+The Consolidated entity uses the following hierarchy for determining the fair value of a financial asset or liability:

+Level 1 - the fair value is calculated using quoted prices in active markets.

-- Level 2 the fair value is estimated using inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
-The Group's interest bearing loans and borrowings and derivative instruments including forward exchange contracts fall within Level 2 of the hierarchy. - Level 3 if one or more of the significant inputs are not based on observable market data, the instrument is included in Level 3.
+Level 2 - the fair value is estimated using inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).
+The Group's interest bearing loans and borrowings and derivative instruments including forward exchange contracts fall within Level 2 of the hierarchy.

+Level 3 - if one or more of the significant inputs are not based on observable market data, the instrument is included in Level 3.
 This is the case for unlisted equity instruments.